 Some meal ideas during cedar season include a variety of super foods high in antioxidants, easy to make and easy to eat when you are not feeling well.

-A little effort to make these meals can really get you back on your feet.
+So a little effort to make these meals can really get you back on your feet.

 Instacart these to rock and roll without leaving the house!